Histoire de Melody Nelson: Tributes

 Jean-Claude Vannier performed the album live at London's Barbican on October 21, 2006 with guest vocalists Jarvis Cocker, Badly Drawn Boy, Brigitte Fontaine, The Bad Seeds’ Mick Harvey and the lead singer from Super Furry Animals, Gruff Rhys.
 Vannier performed the album in its entirety alongside his own solo album L'Enfant assassin des mouches.
 Publicity for the Barbican concert revealed that the musicians used for the album were Dougie Wright, Big Jim Sullivan, Herbie Flowers and Vic Flick who all joined Vannier for the concert.
 The BBC Concert Orchestra, the Crouch End Festival Chorus and a children’s string quintet were also part of the show.

 On 22 and 23 October 2008, Jean-Claude Vannier performed the album live at the Cité de la Musique with guest vocalists Mathieu Amalric, Brigitte Fontaine, Brian Molko, Martina Topley-Bird, Daniel Darc, Clotilde Hesme, and Seaming To.
 Also performing were Herbie Flowers (bass), Claude Engel (guitar) and Pierre-Alain Dahan (drums).
 Vannier also performed his album L'Enfant Assassin Des Mouches.
 The Lamoureux Orchestra, the Yound Choir of Paris and a children's string quintet were also part of the show.

 On 28 August 2011, Vannier participated in A Tribute to Serge Gainsbourg at the Hollywood Bowl in Hollywood, California.
-The artists that performed Gainsbourg's songs that evening included Beck, Sean Lennon and Charlotte Kemp Muhl, Mike Patton, Zola Jesus, Victoria Legrand (singer of indie band Beach House), Ed Droste (singer of indie band Grizzly Bear) and Serge's son Lulu Gainsbourg.
+The artists that performed Gainsbourg's songs that evening included Beck, Sean Lennon and Charlotte Kemp Muhl, Mike Patton, Zola Jesus, Victoria Legrand of Beach House, Ed Droste of Grizzly Bear, and Serge's son Lulu Gainsbourg.
 The second half of the evening included a performance of the album with Vannier conducting.
 Each of the album's songs were performed by different combinations of the evening's artists, backed by the Hollywood Bowl Orchestra and the Cal State Fullerton chorale.
 American actor Joseph Gordon-Levitt also participated in the album's performance.